What makes a good decision? When I ask people that question, I often get answers like:

 But as you and I both know, knowledge without application is useless.

 That’s why I recommend reading only the following two books that focus on this topic:

 - Seeking Wisdom by Peter Bevelin—Discusses the mental models of Charlie Munger and Warren Buffett.

 - Fooled By Randomness by Nassim Taleb—One of my favorite mental models.
-Helps with understanding how random events influence outcomes.
+It helps with understanding how random events influence outcomes.

 We can never predict the future, nor can we know all mental models that exist.
 But we can make decisions we don’t regret.